NguyenQuocThong2603/backend-mongodb/MongoDB.md

 * Each stage performs an operation on the input documents.
 For example, a stage can filter documents, group documents, and calculate values.
 * The documents that are output from a stage are passed to the next stage.
 * An aggregation pipeline can return results for groups of documents.
 For example, return the total, average, maximum, and minimum values.
+* Pipelines are always an array of one or more stages
+* Stages are composed of one or more aggregation operator or expressions.
+  * Expression may take a single argument or an array of arguments.
+This is expression depentdant

 #### **Aggregation Pipeline Limits:**